AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/web-analytics-integrations/custom-rtp-reports-in-google-universal-analytics.md

    ![](assets/image2015-3-22-16-3a17-3a41.png)

-1. In the&nbsp;**Dimension Drill downs** section set the relevant dimensions for each tab as below.
+1. In the **Dimension Drill downs** section set the relevant dimensions for each tab as below.

 <table>
  <thead>